ChariotEngine/Chariot/README.md

 1. Install Rust.
 Documentation for [manual install here](https://doc.rust-lang.org/book/getting-started.html).
 2. Install SDL2.
 If you're on Ubuntu, you can use this command: `sudo apt-get install libsdl2-dev`.
+3. Install GCC.
+For Ubuntu / Debian use the 'build-essential' package.
+For Arch linux use 'base-devel'
 3. Build the game with: `cargo build --release`

 ## Building on Windows